JadenSimon/CS5350/README.md

 a kernel function k, the maximum number of epochs, and a hyperparameter C. This function then returns the learned alpha vector.
 Both functions have a final boolean parameter that prints additional information when set to True.

+Logistic Regression:

+Contains logistic_regression (MAP) and logistic_regression_mle.
+Both take the same parameters and return the found weight vector.
+See linear_regression.py for similiar use cases.

+Neural Networks:
+The neural nets library has two classes: Layer and Network.
+The Network class is composed of sequential feed-forward layers.
+Layers are created with the input and output dimension as well as the activation function and its derivative.
+Each layer then is added to the Network in the order desired.
+No dimension checking is performed, this must be done by the user.
+To train the network, call the 'train_sgd' method with the desired training dataset.
+To score the network, use the 'score' method with any dataset and probability.